Q1. What technology does 2020 Data Lab provide?

 Q4.
 How can you prove that the customer has not shopped within the store?

-A4: The ANPR+ system includes a video of the motorist from the time when they park and leave their car until they go directly off-site without visiting the store.
-It also shows the same in reverse when the car leaves i.e. ANPR+ shows that the motorist has come from off-site directly before they get back into their car.
+A4: The ANPR+ system tracks the movement of the motorist from the time when they park and leave their car until they go directly off-site without visiting the store.
+It also shows the same in reverse when the car leaves i.e. ANPR+ tracks movement of the motorist returning to their car directly from off-site before they get back into their car.

 Q5.
 But what happens if they walk off-site for example, to get some money from a cash machine before visiting the store?